-REWARD-TO-RISK ANALYSIS: 1986 - 2020 Past performance is no guarantee of future results.
+REWARD-TO-RISK ANALYSIS: 1986 - 2022 Past performance is no guarantee of future results.
 Annualized total period return and annualized period standard deviation are based on quarterly returns.

 QUALITY LEVEL ANNUALIZED TOTAL PERIOD RETURN ANNUALIZED PERIOD STANDARD DEVIATION RETURN-TO-RISK

-High-Quality Stocks 12.28% 16.08% 76.36%
+High-Quality Stocks 11.67% 16.14% 72.28%

-Low-Quality Stocks 11.43% 24.00% 47.62%
+Low-Quality Stocks 10.67% 23.98% 44.48%

 Source: Russell Analytics, Standard & Poor's, Loomis Sayles.
-Data from 1/1/1986 - 12/31/2020.
+Data from 1/1/1986 - 12/31/2022.

-As shown above, while annualized performance of the two baskets was comparable after 33 years, the return-to-risk ratio of the high-quality group of stocks was 76.36%, compared to just 47.62% return-to-risk ratio of the low-quality basket.
+As shown above, while annualized performance of the two baskets was comparable after 36 years, the return-to-risk ratio of the high-quality group of stocks was 72.28%, compared to just 44.48% return-to-risk ratio of the low-quality basket.
 The chart below provides a long-term cumulative perspective of the two groups' performance.

 While S&P's quality rankings can provide an interesting overview of how a "quality" universe has performed historically, we do not rely on a third-party methodology to define quality.
 The companies we invest in must first meet a number of demanding quality standards.
-At the end of the day, our job is to allocate investment capital to the best opportunities.
+At the end of the day, our job is to allocate investment capital to what we believe to be the best high-quality, long-term opportunities.
 Our approach is different from benchmark-centric portfolios that tend to begin their investment process by considering the influence of the benchmark's top holdings and sector positioning on relative performance.
 Because our philosophy and process often result in positions and position sizes that differ from the benchmark, our portfolio typically has an active share measure of 80% or greater.